rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 # Migrating to RxState

 Let's take a look at a simple checklist app, see how it can be implemented in an imperative way, and after that, we will iterate over it and add some reactiveness.
-We skip any additional logic as routing, error handling etc., in these examples.
+We skip any additional logic such as routing, error handling etc., in these examples.

 ## Initial solution